 For the last 20 years, the majority of the properties have sold above their tax assessments the with the exception of 2008-2013 which was the recession.

 For example, during the recession, properties were selling at or below the assessor's values.
 However, back in 2006, many of the same type properties sold in an average range of 125%-170% or more over their tax assessments.
 These average percentages varied based on the type of property but generally that was the trend.
 Since 2014, due to market recovery, most homes are again selling above their tax assessment.

 Reviewing the tax assessment as compared to the actual sales price for high-end homes is not reliable as they are very difficult to appraise due to custom features.
 The assessor relies on indications of value from market sales, and when there are not enough sales to determine the value of custom features, it is difficult to find an accurate standard of value for assessment purposes.

 I do have to admit, as an agent, processing an opinion of value for a home in excess of $2.5M can be challenging; the owner typically builds a very custom home with elaborate description of materials.
 Even licensed appraisers find it a challenge and some contact agents for more details.
 Again, there are fewer sales of similar homes in that segment of our market so there are not as many comparable properties to review.

 As always, it is much easier to be accurate when you have ample data to use.

-Many property owners are chatting about their new assessments.
 Most of the confusion around the issuance of new tax assessments stems from the purpose and process of the tax assessment.
-The assessor is required to value properties for tax purposes at true and fair market value.
-The valuation assigned by a REALTOR for the purpose of marketing or the value assigned by an appraiser for the purpose of lending, estate planning or probate purposes, will most likely be a different amount.
-The process to the valuation is different for each therefore, the results will vary.
+The assessor is required to value properties for tax purposes at true and fair market value accordingly to the highest and best use of the property.
+The valuation assigned by a REALTOR for the purpose of marketing, or the value assigned by an appraiser for the purpose of lending, estate planning or probate purposes, will most likely be a different amount.
+The process of the valuation is different for each therefore, the results will vary.
 Generally, the differences in the process are described below: